bmiller59/dtgwg-cred-tf/dtg.md

 A typically public DID representing a community, organization, DAO, or group.
 C-DIDs act as the issuer for Community Credentials (VCCs).

 **_PHC-DID_**
-A specific subset of C-DIDs that are listed in a publicly verifiable trust registry.
+A specific subset of C-DIDs that are listed in a high-assurance publicly verifiable trust registry.
 They are authorized to issue Personhood Credentials.

 **_R-DID (Relationship DID)_**
 A pairwise private and unique DID used to establish a unique node context or graph edge.